gingerchew/ginger.wtf-2024/src/posts/setting-up-agitcms-with-eleventy.md

     - tags
 id: "an-entirely-unique-string"
 ```
 Agit offers what it calls "Type Aware" front matter.
-This just means that when you create the front matter template, you don't accidentally put a date where a string array should be.
+This means that when you create the front matter template, you don't accidentally put a date where a string array should be.
 It also converts longer string values into mulitple lines.

 ```yaml
 subtitle: >